sconover/wrong/README.markdown

 Wrong provides a general assert method that takes a predicate block.
 Assertion failure messages are rich in detail.
 The Wrong idea is to replace all those countless assert\_this, assert\_that, should\_something library methods which only exist to give a more useful failure message than "assertion failed".
 Wrong replaces all of them in one fell swoop, since if you can write it in Ruby, Wrong can make a sensible failure message out of it.

-Wrong is alpha-quality.
 We'd very much appreciate feedback and bug reports.
 There are plenty of things left to be done to make the results look uniformly clean and beautiful.
 We want your feedback, and especially to give us cases where either it blows up or the output is ugly or uninformative.

 It relies on [Predicated](http://github.com/sconover/predicated) for its main failure message.